ksw0306/ClariNet/README.md

 #### Step 4.
 Synthesize (Teacher)

-This step should be followed by Step 3 to load the pre-trained model.

 --load_step CHECKPOINT # of Pre-trained teacher model

 `python synthesize.py --model_name wavenet_gaussian --num_blocks 4 --num_layers 6 --load_step 10000`

 #### Step 5.
 Train Gaussian Inverse Autoregressive Flow (Student)

-This step should be followed by Step 3 to load the pre-trained model.

 --teacher_name YOUR TEACHER MODEL'S NAME